mendix/docs/content/en/docs/refguide/modeling/integration/wrap-services-odata.md

 #### 7.1.1 Building the Client

-Build a Twitter client that allows users to input a Twitter ID and communicates to the Twitter API via your [Twitter connector](#twitter-connector)
+First, build a Twitter client that allows users to input a Twitter ID and communicates to the Twitter API via your [Twitter connector](#twitter-connector).

 1. Publish a contract that includes the information from the Twitter API, and import it into the Data Hub pane.
 See [Data Hub without Mendix Cloud](/data-hub/data-hub-without-mendix-cloud/) for deploying locally with Data Hub.
 2. Add a non-persistable entity for the TwitterClientInput to be able to fill in the data.